 HIV infections may be caused by one of two retroviruses, HIV-1 or HIV-2.
-HIV-1 has caused a worldwide epidemic, but HIV-2 remains limited to West Africa.
+HIV-1 causes most HIV infections worldwide, but HIV-2 causes many HIV infections in West Africa.

 AIDS is the most severe form of HIV infection.
 HIV infection is considered to be AIDS when at least one serious complicating illness develops or the number (count) of CD4+ lymphocytes decreases substantially.

 When people who are infected with HIV develop certain illnesses, AIDS is diagnosed.
 These illnesses, called AIDS-defining illnesses, include